rearc-data/fred-data-products/docs/FEDFUNDS/product-description.md

 The dataset file included with this product is provided in CSV format.
 The included dataset contains the following columns:
 `DATE`, `FEDFUNDS`

-This dataset contains a historical time-series data of EEffective Federal Funds Rate (FEDFUNDS), which is the interest rate depository institutions(i.e. banks) charge each other overnight starting from `1954-07-01`.
+This dataset contains a historical time-series data of EEffective Federal Funds Rate (FEDFUNDS), which is the interest rate depository institutions(i.e. banks) charge one another for federal funds overnight starting from `1954-07-01`.

 The values within the data field labeled `FEDFUNDS` represent the federal funds rate in `Percent` at the time of the corresponding `DATE` field.
 Values are not seasonally adjusted.